UCSCLibrary/BulkMetadataEditor/README.md

 - The preview may fail when there is a lot of fields or changes to prepare.
   Nevermind, the true process will work fine even with a huge number of items and fields, because it is done in the background, without the limit set by the server.
-Nevertheless, it's recommended to avoid too large updates.
+Nevertheless, it’s recommended to avoid too large updates.

 Warning